Strategy and Performance Management

 If you have integrity, nothing else matters.
 If you don’t have integrity, nothing else matters.
 Alan Simpson, Institute for Business Ethics

-The right conduct includes those lines of actions that are desirable in terms of the objectives and moral values of our society (Bowen and Johnson 1953).
+The right conduct includes those lines of actions that are desirable in terms of the objectives and moral values of our society (Bowen & Johnson, 1953).

 Morality is an aspect of culture—different cultures have different moral systems.